jenniferdaeumler/burger/README.md

 When trying to connect remotely to your Heroku database on an open network such as a coffee shop, library, or even your University WiFi, it will be blocked.
 If you are experiencing a Heroku connection error, this could be why.

 **Good Luck!**

+//DATA PERSISTS, SO LOCAL STORAGE?
+//BOOLEAN FLAG TO HANDLE BURGERS THAT HAVE BEEN EATEN
+//UPDATE & PUT ROUTE FOR DEVOUR
+//location.reload on update?
+//jQuery for AJAX only